microsoft/microsoft-ui-xaml-specs/active/radiobuttons/RadioButtons_Spec.md

 |"Group name" RadioButton collection control, none selected| RadioButton "name" not selected, x of N <br> *(If navigating with shift-arrow keys, meaning no selection following focus)* |

 ## No Wrapping
 The RadioButtons group does not wrap.
-This is because when using a screen reader, a sense of boundary and clear indication of ends versus beginnings is lost and thus making it difficult for vision accessible users to navigate the list easily.
+This is because when using a screen reader, a sense of boundary and clear indication of ends versus beginnings is lost and thus making it difficult for blind users to navigate the list easily.
 There is also no enumeration with a RadioButtons group, since groups like this are meant to have a resonable number of items within.

 If you find that you need wrapping behavior, perhaps a RadioButtons group isn't for you.
 Consider using a [ListView with multiple selection enabled](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/listview-and-gridview#item-selection-and-interaction).